anderson-aristotle/ruby-object-model/README.md

 By the end of this, developers should be able to:

 -   Give two reasons why inheritance and Mixins are desirable.
--   Write a mixin
+-   Write a mixin.
--   Describe the difference between inheritance, composition, and mixins
+-   Describe the difference between inheritance, composition, and mixins.

 ## Preparation